What does it mean to be a safe driver?

 Hands-free

 Stay off your phone.
 Don’t call or text and drive.
 Map your destination before driving.
 Bring a cell phone cradle.
 Most of our vehicles have GPS navigation built-in.
 Most of our grip trucks and vans also have updated stereos featuring CarPlay and Android Auto.
+This feature displays Google Maps on the screen of the in-dash stereo and automatically syncs your phone to the stereo’s hands-free features, allowing for safe and productive driving.

 Walk-around inspection